flaviamihaela/microcontroller_project/README.md

 1. Clone the repository to your local machine.

-2. Navigate to the project directory.
+2. Navigate to the task directory.

 3. Set target and toolchain: